 GLACIER NATIONAL PARK SURROUNDING AREA

 Beginning at Hungry Horse Dam, the Hungry Horse Reservoir is fed by the South Fork of the Flathead River and encompasses 170 miles of shoreline.
-Cast a line and you might pull in bull trout, mountain whitefish and westslope cutthroat trout.
+Cast a line and you might pull in bull trout, mountain whitefish or westslope cutthroat trout.
 Located only 15 miles south of the west entrance of Glacier National Park and 20 miles northeast of Kalispell, the 14 campgrounds and recreation sites around the reservoir can make a great base camp for your Glacier Country adventure.
+Note: The East Side Hungry Horse Reservoir Road (National Forest System Road 38) will be temporarily closed to public use from approximately July 15 through August 12, 2024.

 Along one of Western Montana’s most scenic drives, Highway 200, the Noxon Reservoir offers unrivaled motorboating fun.
-Water skiing, jet skiing and fishing largemouth and smallmouth bass can all be enjoyed on the 25-mile-long reservoir.
+Water skiing, jet skiing and fishing largemouth and smallmouth bass can all be enjoyed on this 25-mile-long reservoir.
 This section of the Clark Fork River is also home to some of the only walleye fish in Western Montana.
-The Thompson Falls Reservoir is also found in the Tour 200.
+The Thompson Falls Reservoir is also found in the Clark Fork corridor.

 A hidden paradise can be found at Noxon Reservoir.
-Photo: Shutterstock
+Photo: Chris Sawicki

 NORTHWEST CORRIDOR

 Lake Koocanusa is located in Glacier Country’s Northwest Corridor.
-This 90-mile-long reservoir straddles the U.S. and Canadian border with 50 miles of it in Montana.
+This 90-mile-long reservoir straddles the U.S. and Canadian border, with 50 miles of it in Montana.
 Known for superb rainbow-trout fishing, boaters enjoy the turquoise water, sandstone cliffs and surrounding mountain views.
 Campgrounds, boat ramps, recreation and picnic areas surround the lake, making day and overnight access easy.
+Abayance Bay offers on-water boat rentals and houses an amphitheater that sits on the shoreline of Lake Koocanusa and brings in national acts.
 You’ll also find Bull Lake in the Northwest Corridor.

 Fall is an underrated time to motorboat in Glacier Country; see the colors pop on Bull Lake.
 Photo: Jason Savage